-Instill an attitude of gratitude in your kids by:
+You can help instill an attitude of gratitude in your kids when you:

-Bringing gratitude into your everyday routine.
-This could mean something as simple as talking about one small thing you’re thankful for while the family’s at the dinner table, or bringing it up each night before bed.
-Small kids may stick to material things like their favorite toys, but as your children get older, work to remind them that it’s important to be grateful for the immaterial, too, such as friends, family and their health.
-No matter what they express gratitude for though, don’t correct them.
-Experts say to simply let them be grateful for whatever it is they’re grateful.
+Bring gratitude into your everyday routine.
+This could be something as easy as talking about one small thing you’re thankful for while the family’s at the dinner table or bringing it up each night before bed.
+Small kids may stick to material things like their favorite toys, but as your children get older, work to remind them that it’s important to be grateful for things such as relationships with friends and family and their health.
+No matter what they express gratitude for, don’t correct them.
+Experts say to simply let them be thankful for whatever makes them grateful.

-Curbing overindulgence.
-It can be tough saying no to our kids, but in the end, not giving in to every “I want” can help them appreciate what they already have.
+Curb overindulgence.
+It can be tough saying no to our kids, but, in the end, not giving in to every “I want” can help them appreciate what they already have.
 You can also give your kids age-appropriate responsibilities such as picking up their own toys or setting the table for dinner.
-This helps them understand the importance of working hard, rather than developing a sense of entitlement, when it comes to life’s luxuries.
+This helps them understand the importance of working hard, and how rewarding that can be, rather than developing a sense of entitlement.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on Children’s Healthcare of Atlanta team are independent providers and are not our employees.